-PwC Canada's Partnership board of directors (the Board), currently comprising nine elected partners and three external directors, is charged with overseeing the CEO and firm management.
+PwC Canada's Partnership board of directors (the Board), currently comprising ten elected partners and three external directors, is charged with overseeing the CEO and firm management.
 The primary role of PwC Canada's Board of Directors is to help oversee best-in-class governance and enable forward-thinking leadership.
 The board acts as an advocate supporting management in the execution of the long-term strategy to build a more sustainable, accountable and resilient organization.
 The Board is also responsible for monitoring the financial performance and internal controls of the firm. reviewing plans and budgets, approving the admission and removal of partners and reviewing and evaluating the performance of members of the Leadership Team.
 Board members are elected for four-year terms, and one half of the Board is elected by the partnership every two years.
-The Board meets several times throughout the year and has standing committees which focus on governance, risk management, partner affairs, senior management performance and finance.
-The CEO is also a member of the Board.
-Special Board committees are formed to focus on particular issues as required.